What is SOCKS proxy? Definition, SOCKS5 & benefits explained

 A SOCKS5 proxy hides your IP address from other peers in the torrent swarm (providing the necessary privacy) but does not encrypt the data payload.
 This results in faster transfer speeds while still keeping your identity masked.

-4.3.
+5.4.
 Masking your IP address for web scraping

 For developers and data scientists, SOCKS proxies are essential tools for web scraping.
 When you use a bot to collect data from a website, sending too many requests from a single IP address will get you banned.

-By rotating through a pool of residential SOCKS5 proxies, a scraper can make it appear as though requests are coming from thousands of different devices all over the world.
 Because SOCKS proxies handle all types of traffic and headers accurately, the scraper is less likely to be detected as a “bot” compared to using simpler proxies.

-5. SOCKS proxy vs. Other tools (Comparison)
+6. SOCKS proxy vs. other tools (Comparison)

-5.1.
-SOCKS Proxy vs. HTTP Proxy
+6.1.
+SOCKS proxy vs. HTTP proxy

 The main difference lies in their intelligence and flexibility.

-5.2.
+6.2.
 Is a SOCKS proxy better than a VPN?

 This is the most frequent question we encounter.
 The answer depends entirely on your goal: Security vs. Performance.